Stone Matching for Historic Buildings

 GES has fully equipped laboratories dedicated to the characterisation of a wide range of stone types, highly-skilled sample preparation capabilities, which are no longer widely available in the UK.

-The Imaging Spectroscopy and Analysis Centre (ISAAC) within GES can undertake more sophisticated analysis.
+The Geoanalytical Electron Microscopy and Spectroscopy centre (GEMS) within GES can undertake more sophisticated analysis.
 Using high-resolution field-emission scanning electron microscopy (SEM), those minerals in pre-cut thin section samples, which are of a grain size too fine to study by light microscopy, can be identified from their chemical composition via X-ray microanalysis.

 High-resolution images can also reveal the size and shape of mineral crystals such as calcite, kaolinite, and illite that may block pore spaces and so impact the rate of stone decay.